Last Updated on by Mitch Rezman

 We advocate making birds work for food rather than just putting out a filled dish daily – it’s quite easy to do and far more rewarding for your bird.

 The problem with most chops is with the exception of a few nuts the birds receive almost no protein which is necessary for their very high metabolism and the production of feather growth and muscle strength – they fill up on the veggies and fruit because they are sweet and pass over the few nuts that contain proteins because they are buried in the chop – Hope that helps.

-If you go to Windy City Parrot we actually break down foods into five categorical sizes.
+If you go to the Windy City Parrot Food Section we actually break down foods into Species-Specific Categories.

-You can also click the “contact us” button at the top of the website for additional information – we are more than happy to work out a nutritional program just for your birds.
+You can also click here to ask specific questions. – we are more than happy to work out a personaized nutritional program just for your birds.

 If you want advice about feather plucking I need to know your bird’s sex, age, what it eats and a pic or 2 of their cage set up.

 You have 3 issues Behavior (plucking) – Nutrition (feather growth & using food for enrichment/foraging) Environment (safety/security – possible brooding/hormonal triggers)